View Document Text

 Investment advice consists of securities allocation strategies and

 recommendations.
-The Adviser does not act as a custodian of client assets,
+The Advisor does not act as a custodian of client assets,

 and the client always maintains asset control.
-The Adviser places trades and
+Affiliated IARs place trades

 Agreement.

-A examination and evaluation of each client's financial situation and issues is
+An examination and evaluation of each client's financial situation and issues

-discussed with the client, often in the form of an multiple asset allocation
+is discussed with the client, often in the form of a multiple asset allocation

 reviews are communicated to clients as reminders of specific courses of